 After graduating, Muir began a career as schoolteacher and principal in Scarborough, in Leslieville and Yorkville (both now part of Toronto), in Newmarket and Beaverton, and in Parkdale (also now absorbed into the capital), before moving to the city in 1880.
 Eight years later he became the first principal of Toronto’s Gladstone Avenue School, and he remained in this post until he died.
 Reputedly, Muir was progressive in his teaching methods and, unlike some of his contemporaries, did not rely on the harsh discipline of the birch cane.
 Through poetry, music, and athletics he tried to instil in his students a deep respect for Canada and its history.

 Muir’s last school was renamed in his honour shortly after his death.
 Money raised over the years by public subscription to build a memorial to him was used in 1933 to create a public park.
-The maple tree outside his Leslieville home is “pampered” by the Toronto parks department because of its association with his song.
+The maple tree outside his Leslieville home was “pampered” by the Toronto parks department because of its association with his song, until 2013 when it was knocked down during a storm.

 [Two versions of the text of “The maple leaf for ever” appear in J. R. Robertson, “Alexander Muir’s life,” Robertson’s landmarks of Toronto, 6: 496–586, which also includes a number of his other poems as well as photographs of the subject at various stages in his life.
 A statement in Alexander Muir, patriot and poet (reprinted from the Toronto Sentinel [Toronto?, 1958?]), a pamphlet published by the Orange order, to the effect that “he carried to his grave a stiff left arm as the result of a wound he received in the Northwest Rebellion” has eluded confirmation. j.p.g.]